The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 Ingredients

-• Artichoke hearts – I use canned artichoke hearts for ease and give them a rough chop before sauteing.
+• Artichoke hearts – I use canned artichoke hearts for ease, and give them a rough chop before sautéing.

 • Onion – This adds a lot of flavor to the recipe, but you can feel free to omit it if you don’t have it.

 • Plant milk – Any plant milk works, just be sure to choose one that is allergen-friendly if you are cooking for someone specific.
 We use coconut or oat milk the most in our house.
+If you don’t need to avoid nuts, almond milk will work as well.

-• Plant-based cheesesMozzarella and Parmesan are the classic flavors for spinach artichoke dip.
-Again, be sure to choose a cheese that excludes any allergens you are trying to avoid (tree-nuts, gluten, etc.).
+• Plant-based cheeses – Vegan mozzarella and vegan parmesan cheese are the classic creamy base for spinach artichoke dip.
+Again, be sure to choose a cheese that excludes any allergens you are trying to avoid (tree nuts, gluten, etc.).

 Using a chip to scoop some of the finished vegan spinach artichoke dip